BLUHD823/Feliz_Jueves_Twitter_Bot/README.md

 access_token = "YOUR_ACCESS_TOKEN"
 access_token_secret = "YOUR_ACCESS_TOKEN_SECRET"
 ```
-"You will also need to update the image paths located in the 'Imagenes' folder, as all of those paths are specified in the JSON file."

 You will also need to update the image paths located in the 'Imagenes' folder, as all those paths are specified in the JSON file.
 ```json
 [